3.3.Graphical user interface

 In addition to the standard display of an EDI file, which displays all EDI fields,

 you can also create your own display layouts via customizing.
-These usual show

 selected EDI fields or check some EDI fields for correct values.

-Some example layouts (reports) for EDIFACT, IDOC, VDA, and ANSI messages
+(reports) for EDIFACT, IDOC, VDA, and ANSI messages

 are delivered in the layout directories "layouts" and "layoutsEdifileChecker".